I am a Creative Consultant whose focus is on working across borders & barriers

 Latest News:

-IETM Focus Bradford.
-With international relations having entered a new period of upheaval, we came together in Bradford to consider what this means for the future of cross-border creative collaboration.
+October With international relations having entered a new period of upheaval, we came together at IETM Focus Bradford to consider what this means for the future of cross-border creative collaboration.
 During the conference I led an afternoon session with the delegates to explore how the cultural sector can become stronger advocates for the international relationships that fuel our work and values.
 The session aimed to demystify policy-making and explore how arts professionals can influence it through consultations, campaigns and collective voice.
 Using practical examples and discussion, we unpacked what policy really is, examined key networks for advocacy - particularly in international contexts - and identified entry points for developing impactful policy recommendations together.
 The session also provided an opportunity to engage in discussion on EU–UK relations in the post-Brexit landscape.